web2py/py4web/docs/chapter-01.rst

    the Bottle request object and the Bottle routing mechanism.
 -  PY4WEB, unlike web2py, does not create a new environment at every request.
-It introduces the concept of fixtures to explicitly declare which objects need to be re-initialized when a new http request is processed.
-This makes it much faster.
+It introduces the concept of fixtures to explicitly declare which objects need to be (re)initialized when a new http request arrives or need cleaup when completed.
+This makes it much faster than web2py.
 -  PY4WEB, has a new sesson object which, like web2py’s, provides strong security and encryption of the session data, but sessions are no longer stored in the file system - which created performance issues.
-   It provides sessions in cookies, in redis, in memcache, or in database.
+   It provides sessions in cookies, in redis, in memcache, or optionally  in database.
 We also limited session data to objects that are json serializable.
 -  PY4WEB, like web2py, has a built-in ticketing system but, unlike web2py, this system is global and not per app.
 Tickets are no longer stored in the filesystem with the individual apps.
 They are stored in a single database.
--  PY4WEB, like web2py, is based on pydal but uses some new features of pydal (RESTAPI).
+-  PY4WEB, like web2py, is based on pydal but leverages some new features of pydal (RESTAPI).
 -  PY4WEB, like web2py, uses the yatl template language but defaults to square brackets delimiters to avoid conflicts with model JS